Loading Events

 + Google Map

-Our route may change based on group ability and trail conditions.
 In the event of inclement weather the program will be canceled for safety.

 Directions:

-From Johnson City or Erwin: Take I-26 South to Exit 43, follow signs to Rocky Fork State Park, then turn right on TN 352 for six miles.
-Turn right on Rocky Fork Road and follow for 0.8 miles to the gravel parking lot.
+Take I 26 South to Exit 43 and follow signs to Rocky Fork State Park.
+Turn right onto TN 352 and continue for six miles.
+Turn right onto Rocky Fork Road and follow for 0.8 miles to the gravel parking lot.

-From Asheville or Mars Hill: Take I-26 North to Exit 50, turn left on Upper Higgins Road for 0.6 miles, then right on Old Asheville Highway for 2.2 miles.
-Turn left on Rocky Fork Road for 0.8 miles to the gravel parking lot.
+Take I 26 North to Exit 50.
+Turn left onto Upper Higgins Road for 0.6 miles, then right onto Old Asheville Highway for 2.2 miles.
+Turn left onto Rocky Fork Road and follow for 0.8 miles to the gravel parking lot.

 Map Icon